6 Years: Soundtrack

 The soundtrack was set to be made available at some point by The Orchard, but went unreleased.
 Actors Joshua Leonard, Ben Rosenfield, and Jason Newman recorded a cover of the song "Get Me" by J Mascis (of Dinosaur Jr.) for the soundtrack; Rosenfield and Lindsay Burdge also recorded a cover of "Indian Summer" by Beat Happening.

 Julian Wass was hired to score the music for the film, having previously composed the music for The Do-Deca-Pentathlon (2012), which was written and directed by 6 Years executive producers Mark and Jay Duplass.

 Distribution

 Marketing

 The official poster art for 6 Years was released by the IMDb on July 24, 2015.
 The official trailer was released exclusively by Yahoo!
 Movies on July 30, 2015.
 On August 17, 2015, Vulture.com released the first seven minutes of the film.

 Release

 The film had its world premiere on March 14, 2015 at South by Southwest Film Festival.
-On March 15, 2015, Netflix acquired global distribution rights, with plans to release it on the streaming service later in the year.
+On March 15, 2015, Netflix acquired global distribution rights, with plans that have been accomplished to release it on the streaming service later in that year.
 The film subsequently screened at the Maryland Film Festival and the 2015 Champs-Élysées Film Festival.
-In late June 2015, The Orchard acquired the domestic rights to 6 Years, and released it on video on demand in the United States on August 18, 2015.
+In the late June 2015, The Orchard acquired the domestic rights to 6 Years, and released it on video on demand in the United States on August 18, 2015.
 The film began streaming worldwide through Netflix on September 8, 2015.